-- i Ensuring high-impact interventions are in place ten high interventions are highlighted, including Same Day Emergency Care (SDEC), care transfer hubs, virtual wards and acute respiratory infection hubs. - ii Completing operational and surge planning considering multiple possible scenarios, including how to mobilise additional capacity to respond to peaks in demand while protecting hospital elective recovery. - iii Effective system working across all parts of the system- including acute trusts, community care, elective care, children and young people, mental health, primary care, social care and the VCSE sector, with the ICB playing a vital role as system leaders. - iv Supporting the workforce systems and providers should protect the wellbeing of their staff, including by encouraging flu vaccination uptake, and continue to improve retention.

-Last winter in Sunderland, like many areas nationally, was extremely challenging due to a range of reasons including the recovery from the COVID-19 pandemic, workforce capacity issues, high levels of respiratory illness, the increase in people needing hospital care and then subsequent social care support for discharge.
-This was further compounded with additional mental health demand stemming from the ongoing rising cost of living, with many people describing detriments to their wellbeing and quality of life.

-A review of the Sunderland Winter Plan 2022/23 was undertaken in May involving a wide range of partners, with the following learning points being identified:
+i Ensuring high-impact interventions are in place - ten high interventions are highlighted, including Same Day Emergency Care (SDEC), care transfer hubs, virtual wards and acute respiratory infection hubs.

+- ii Completing operational and surge planning considering multiple possible scenarios, including how to mobilise additional capacity to respond to peaks in demand while protecting hospital elective recovery. - iii Effective system working across all parts of the system- including acute trusts, community care, elective care, children and young people, mental health, primary care, social care and the VCSE sector, with the ICB playing a vital role as system leaders. - iv Supporting the workforce systems and providers should protect the wellbeing of their staff, including by encouraging flu vaccination uptake, and continue to improve retention. - 2.3 Last winter in Sunderland, like many areas nationally, was extremely challenging due to a range of reasons including; the recovery from the covid pandemic, workforce capacity issues, high levels of respiratory illness, the increase in people needing hospital care and then social care support to be transitioned out of hospital and the mental health consequences of the rising cost of living, with many people describing detriments to their wellbeing and quality of life. - 2.4 A review of the Sunderland Winter plan 2022/23 was undertaken in May involving a wide range of partners, with the following learning points being identified: